irrustible/async-oneshot/README.md

 ## Introduction

 `channels` are a popular way of passing messages between async tasks.
+Each async channel is split into two halves:

-Each channel has a `Sender` for sending messages and a `Receiver` for receiving them.
+* A `Sender` for sending messages.
+* A `Receiver` for receiving messages.

+The two halves are typically owned by different async tasks, thus they are a simple way for two tasks to communicate.

 `async-hatch` is a channel that can hold one message at a time.
 It is small, easy to use, feature rich and *very* fast.